cynici/cynici.github.io/_posts/2023-01-04-video-playback-on-firefox-108.md

     This browser supports WebGL 2, but it is disabled or unavailable.
     ```

 3. Many youtube videos play just fine but not this one, <https://www.youtube.com/watch?v=69CRnH3lbDE>.
-And all Facebook, TikTok videos won't play on firefox.
+And all Facebook, TikTok videos won't play in firefox.

     ```text
     An error occurred.
 Please try again later.
 (Playback ID: 1Svca1VMbs2Y016)